nuenweh/tetris-tutorials/Xie stacking.md

 https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/5a71969d-6dff-4fd0-9439-c559f8d8c03c

-Very few people actually stack this way, but they will still see the stack as a set of three 2-wide stacks, one with no residue and two with 1 residue each.
+Very few people actually stack this way, but they will still see the stack as a set of three 2-wide stacks, one with no residue and two with 1 residue each for S and Z pieces.

 ## So how does this all relate to Xie stacking?